Mario Musolesi: Death

-In the summer off 1944 German troops attacked the area of Sasso Marconi, Grizzana, Marzabotto, La Quercia and Vado, but were repelled by the "Red Star" Brigade with heavy losses.
+In the summer of 1944 German troops attacked the area of Sasso Marconi, Grizzana, Marzabotto, La Quercia and Vado, but were repelled by the "Red Star" Brigade with heavy losses.
 Not long after, a new offensive against the partisans was organized, carried out by troops from the 16th SS Panzergrenadier Division Reichsführer-SS and led by SS-Sturmbannführer Walter Reder; in the morning of 29 September 1944 the headquarters of the partisan brigade, whose location – near the hamlet of Cadotto – had been revealed by a traitor, were surrounded by the SS.
 In the ensuing firefight, Musolesi was killed by SS-Sturmmann Kurt Wölfle (who for this was awarded the Iron Cross) while trying to break out of the encirclement.
 The "Red Star" Brigade was destroyed in the operation, which lasted a week and also resulted in the systematic killing of the civilian population of Marzabotto, Monzuno and Grizzana Morandi, suspected of aiding the partisans, in the largest massacre carried out by the Nazis in Italy.
 Among the 775 massacred civilians was Musolesi's girlfriend, Livia Comellini, killed on 29 September along with her mother and younger brother.
 Musolesi's body was only found a year later; he was posthumously awarded the Gold Medal of Military Valor for his partisan activity.